SchematicHQ/billy-python/README.md

 flask --app main run
 ```

 Open the app locally at http://127.0.0.1:5000.
-There is only one user, `admin`, and the password is `secret`
+Navigate to `/register` route to create a new user account.